chromaui/chromatic-docs/src/content/notInNavigation/e2e-visual-tests.md

 </div>

-The Archive Storyook is passed to Chromatic’s build process, which screenshots those archives in whichever [cloud browsers](browsers) you have configured for your project.
+The Archive Storyook is passed to Chromatic’s build process, which screenshots those archives in whichever <a href="/docs/browsers">cloud browsers you have configured for your project.
 Chromatic then compares the screenshots, and presents you with the changes to review.

 ## Requirements